10 tips for finding European coffee buyers

 - the mission and history of your farm/cooperative/company

 The website should convey a reliable and unique image.
 As such, give your story a face, by providing good-quality photos of the plantations, the farmers and their families (ask for their permission).
 The website should be inspiring.
-See, for instance, how Cedro Alto (Colombia), O’Coffee, Café Campos Altos, SMC Specialty Coffees (Brazil), UniTrade Coffee (Guatemala), Caravela Coffee (Latin America), Don Pepe Estate Coffee (Panama), Rwashoscco (Rwanda) and ACPUCU (Uganda) present their stories in clear and appealing ways.
+See, for instance, how Cedro Alto (Colombia), O’Coffee, Café Campos Altos, SMC Specialty Coffees (Brazil), UniTrade Coffee (Guatemala), Caravela Coffee (Latin America), Don Pepe Estate Coffee (Panama), Rwashoscco (Rwanda), Ontosoroh (Indonesia) and Kerchanshe (Ethiopia) present their stories in clear and appealing ways.

 Publish regular updates about your company, your products, your travels to trade fairs and other relevant news on social media, for example on Twitter, Facebook, LinkedIn, YouTube and Instagram.
 Share your story and inform your audience about your activities.
 Always pick the right platform and make sure to have attractive up-to-date profiles.
 Hence, do not start a YouTube channel if you do not have attractive videos.
-Buyers use these social media online platforms regularly.
+Buyers regularly use these online social media platforms to search for interesting suppliers, learn more about existing and new suppliers and promote their own products.

 - Research options for generating visitors to your website.
 One way of doing this is through Search Engine Optimisation (SEO).
 SEO is a strategy that helps you to be found using online search engines.
 Minor changes to your website can positively impact your position on search result lists.
 For instance, see these tips to create a Google-friendly website or access the European Commission website for information about optimising your website for search listings.